 Before You Invest in Alternative Funds

-Because of their nature, alternative funds tend to have higher expenses than those of most mutual funds and ETFs.
-For example, management costs can be high (above 1.50% expense ratio) for alternative funds because of the extensive research and high levels of trading (turnover) compared to the average actively-managed mutual fund.
+Because of their nature, alternative funds tend to have higher expenses than most mutual funds and ETFs.
+For example, management costs can be high (above 1.50% expense ratio) for alternative funds because of the extensive research and high levels of trading (turnover) compared to the average actively managed mutual fund.

 Because alternative funds do not typically have a clear legal structure, the contents of their portfolios may not always be clear to the investor.
 Do your best to know the fund’s objective and holdings.
 You should also understand what the holdings are and how they function in capital markets.

-Since most alternative funds are actively-managed, it's important to know who is managing the fund.
-Be sure that the manager has years of experience and has a track record of performance associated with the fund you are considering.
+Since most alternative funds are actively managed, it’s important to know who is managing the fund.
+Be sure that the manager has years of experience and a track record of performance associated with the fund you are considering.

 Many alternative funds have minimum initial investments, such as $10,000 or higher, or they may require the investor to have a net worth of at least $1 million before investing.

 Alternative funds are not for every investor.
 They typically have higher market risk, higher expenses, and higher minimum initial investments than the average mutual fund or ETF.
 Investors wanting to diversify can achieve similar results by building a portfolio with funds in different categories, capitalization, and assets.
 They may also diversify into focused areas, such as industrial sectors.

 Investors may also choose mutual funds or ETFs that incorporate alternative securities or strategies into their portfolios.
 Although alternative funds are not necessary for diversification and are not needed to achieve returns that exceed broad market averages, they may be used properly if the investor uses caution and does their research before investing.